Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 What happened in 2025 changed the entire conversation.

 Terragrunt isn’t right for everyone.
-If you’re managing a single environment with few resources, native Terraform is probably fine.
+If you’re managing a single environment with few resources, native OpenTofu/Terraform is probably fine.
 If you’re a small team that deploys infrastructure once a month, the learning curve might not be worth it.

 But if you’re managing multiple environments, writing custom module orchestration, or constantly copying configuration between folders?
 Terragrunt solves this problem.